Top 3 ASTM E74 Load Cell Calibrations Mistakes

 Misconception #2: Designation of loading ranges.

-Some labs think a Class AA verified range of forces can be used to assign a Class AA range.
+Some labs think a Class AA verified range of forces could be used to assign a Class AA range.
 This is not true.

 (Note: The maximum calibration interval is two years and this includes any force device)